After Dark (TV programme): Oliver Reed and Kate Millett: "Do Men Have To Be Violent?"

-At the height of the Gulf War, Oliver Reed appeared on an edition discussing militarism, masculine stereotypes and violence to women: "Both the topic and Reed's invitation were timely...the British Army were deploying women to the frontline for the very first time; also, that same week, Oliver Reed had won a libel case against The Sun, which had called him a wife beater".
-As The Daily Telegraph wrote in 2021, "Reed's contributions to After Dark – and to British television history, thanks to much repeated clips – were indeed valuable: inappropriate comedy gold.
+At the height of the Gulf War, Oliver Reed appeared on an edition discussing militarism, masculine stereotypes and violence to women, with a stated reason by host Helena Kennedy being that "he had often expressed views about masculinity and what it meant to be a real man."
+As it so happened, Reed had won a libel case against The Sun days prior to broadcast, which had called him a wife beater.
+The Daily Telegraph wrote in 2021 that "Reed's contributions to After Dark – and to British television history, thanks to much repeated clips – were indeed valuable: inappropriate comedy gold.
 Belligerent, disruptive, sloshed on half pints of wine...(Reed) freestyled about the dynamic between men and women".
-After one hour Reed returned from the toilet and, getting more to drink, rolled on top of the noted feminist author Kate Millett, who then complained (though she later asked for a tape of the show to entertain her friends).
+During the broadcast, Reed attempted to kiss the feminist author Kate Millett, and was eventually asked to leave by the rest of the panel.
 A member of the production team later wrote that Reed "got famously sloshed but perhaps not quite as much as viewers may have thought (or as other guests had been – the drinking record was held by philosopher A. J. Ayer)".
 Another guest on the programme, author Neil Lyndon, wrote an article in The Independent about the experience.

 The show received much attention and, as reported later in The Daily Telegraph, "has become mythologised, largely because of the events around it.
 In a first for British TV, the show was pulled off the air during its live broadcast.
-Not because of Oliver Reed's antics...but because of a hoax call - a mistake that Channel 4 tried to swiftly brush under the wine-splashed carpet".
+Not because of Oliver Reed's antics ... but because of a hoax call - a mistake that Channel 4 tried to swiftly brush under the wine-splashed carpet".
 The producer wrote later to the British television trade magazine Broadcast:

-In his column in the Daily Mirror, Victor Lewis-Smith boasted of his hoax call: "The show was taken off air not by C4, but by... little-old-wine-drinking-me, sitting at home, far from the TV studio....
+In his column in the Daily Mirror, Victor Lewis-Smith boasted of his hoax call: "The show was taken off air not by C4, but by ... little-old-wine-drinking-me, sitting at home, far from the TV studio ...
 Once connected, I shouted: 'Michael Grade is furious about this.
-Take the bloody programme off... now!'"
+Take the bloody programme off ... now!'"

-The lawyer Geoffrey Robertson wrote: "The Broadcasting Standards Council condemned the makers of After Dark for not blacking out Oliver Reed's crude and boorish behaviour...when this behaviour was actually proving the point in a discussion of 'men and violence'".
+The lawyer Geoffrey Robertson wrote: "The Broadcasting Standards Council condemned the makers of After Dark for not blacking out Oliver Reed's crude and boorish behaviour ... when this behaviour was actually proving the point in a discussion of 'men and violence'".

 Channel 4's Deputy Programme Director, John Willis, wrote an internal memo: "Oliver Reed got drunk and a hoaxer caused the programme briefly to be taken off air.
-I view the latter with a great deal more seriousness than the former...
+I view the latter with a great deal more seriousness than the former ...
 1,000 calls from an audience estimated at just 300,000.
 Remarkable."